00mjk/or1kmvp/README.md

 ----
 ## Networking
-The simulator can run with networking support, if the `tunctl` program is available and a tap device has been created before starting the simulation.
+The simulator can run with networking support, if a tap device has been created before starting the simulation.
+Assuming one of the default platform config files is being used, you can run the following commands to enable networking:
-To do that, run the following:
 ```
-sudo <install-dir>/bin/or1kmvp-net start
+sudo <install-dir>/bin/or1kmvp-tapnet start tap0
 <install-dir>/bin/or1kmvp -f up.cfg
 ... use the simulator ...
-sudo <install-dir>/bin/or1kmvp-net stop
+sudo <install-dir>/bin/or1kmvp-tapnet stop tap0
 ```

 From within the simulator, you can use `arping`, `ping`, `wget` etc. to test the network connection.
 In its default configuration, the host PC has the IP address `10.0.0.1` and the VP uses `10.0.0.2`.
-The `or1kmvp-net` utility also sets up NAT, allowing the simulator to connect to the internet using the host as a gateway.
+The `or1kmvp-tapnet` utility also sets up NAT, allowing the simulator to connect to the internet using the host as a gateway.

-From the host you can connect to a running simulator using telnet or ssh:
+From the host you can connect to a running simulator using `telnet` or `ssh`:
 ```
 telnet 10.0.0.2
 ssh root@10.0.0.2